 Because the LMER accounting methodology consistently assigns system emissions to both load and generation, the net carbon footprint of any collection of load and generation assets can be easily calculated by summing the individual assets' carbon footprints.
-In the example above, if Customer 1 procures 50% of wind capacity in the above example, then its net carbon footprint would simply be $330,000 \text{ kg-CO}2$ .
+In the example above, if Customer 1 procures 50% of the wind generator's capacity, then its net carbon footprint would simply be 330,000 kg-CO2.